The foods to eat to gain 10 years of life expectancy according to science

 According to a recent Norwegian study, the consumption of a daily portion of legumes, whole grains, fruits and vegetables from the age of 20, can have a significant impact on longevity.

 Apart from the apple, what food can really keep the doctor away?
 Norwegian researchers from the University of Bergen answer it.
-Their work, published Tuesday, February 8 in the review PLOS Medecine, identify the “optimal diet” to adopt from the age of 20 and which could save 10 years of life.
+Their work, published Tuesday, February 8 in the review PLOS Medecine, identify the “optimal diet” to adopt from the age of 20 and which might save 10 years of life.
 A rich diet in legumes (peas, lentils, soya), in Whole grains (oats, corn, rice) and nuts (walnuts, almonds, pistachios), associated with a reduced consumption of red meat and processed products, can save 10.7 years for a woman and 13 years for a man.

 Read also “ Can potato milk dethrone soy, almond or coconut milk?